seacomoseo/sansoul/README.md

       - [ ] mv partials sections
       - [ ] Remove `custom` type and rename `sectioned` > `custom`
       - [ ] Remove nth-childs classes
+      - [ ] schema and legal only by config, not crawl all site
       - [ ] Move `icon` and `logo` from `assets` to `assets/base`, and remove almost every process of it
       - [ ] Rehuse `boxes` partial in `reviews`
       - [ ] search template